mnichols/ohmit/README.md

 Execute a plan to traverse an api and output an arbitrary object called a 'memento'.
 She does this with `GET` http methods and returns an object.
-The spec defined by your _execution plan_ is found at the `mementos` attribute on the resulting object.
+The spec defined by your _execution plan_ is found at the `results` attribute on the resulting object.
 She will support `params` at each level of traversal.

 ## What ohmit Will Not Do For You